 It’s also important to become aware of why you cheated on your wife – it’s not because something was “bad” in you.
-Read Why Do Men Cheat?
-Not Because the Other Woman is More Attractive for insight into your own choices.
+Read Why Do People Cheat in Relationships? for insight into your own choices.
 Something was missing in your marriage, and you found it elsewhere.
 You’re not a bad or evil man; you were trying to meet your needs.
 Now, you need to meet your needs within your marriage.

 Other ways to stop thinking about the other woman:

 - Talk to a counselor for a session or two, and explore different ways to stop thinking about the other woman.

 - Make a list of reasons you want to save your marriage, and pull out that list whenever your thoughts wander to the woman you had the affair with.